git/git.github.io/rev_news/drafts/edition-70.md

-  * Charvi Mendiratta from Faridabad, Haryana, India will be mentored by Phillip Wood and Christian Couder to work on on the '*Improve droping and rewording commits in Git interactive rebase*' project.
+  * Charvi Mendiratta from Faridabad, Haryana, India will be mentored by Phillip Wood and Christian Couder to work on on the '*Improve dropping and rewording commits in Git interactive rebase*' project.
 Charvi also started [blogging](https://charvi-077.github.io/).